2013 Infiniti G37 Interior

-The base 2013 Infiniti G37 Journey sedan comes with leather-trimmed seats, dual-zone automatic climate control, heated front seats, a backup camera, Bluetooth, push-button start and a six-speaker stereo with satellite radio and a USB port.
+The base 2013 Infiniti G37 Journey sedan comes with dual-zone automatic climate control, heated front seats, a backup camera, Bluetooth, push-button start and a six-speaker stereo with satellite radio and a USB port.
 Optional features include rear parking sensors, an upgraded stereo and a navigation system that can provide traffic and weather updates (subscription required).
 Coupe and convertible models are similarly equipped.

 - "We're also fond of the G's controls.
 The iPod interface is among the best available, while the audio, climate and navigation systems are easy to operate.
 The available Bose stereo is particularly impressive as well." -- Edmunds (coupe)

 - "The navigation system itself is refreshingly easy to use, and many audio and climate functions are separate from it." -- Consumer Guide (2012 sedan)

 - "The headrest-mounted speakers make it possible to leave the stereo at a normal volume with the top down, so conversations with a passenger don't become a shouting match." -- Automobile Magazine (2010 convertible)